 Via email to email@example.com

-In writing for the attention of Governance Lead, Caudwell Children Caudwell International Children Centre, Innovation Way, Keele University, Newcastle- Under-Lyme, Staffordshire, ST5 5NT.
+In writing for the attention of Associate Director of Operations, Caudwell Children Caudwell International Children Centre, Innovation Way, Keele University, Newcastle- Under-Lyme, Staffordshire, ST5 5NT.

 11.3 – Additionally, if a complainant would like to direct a complaint to the Chief Executive Officer (CEO) or the Chairperson of the Board of Trustees, then their Caudwell Children contact details will be made available upon request.